Experience science anew each day

 We foster and network research on the preconditions and conditions of the emergence of modern societies as well as on negotiation processes of heritage.

-Innovation and Technology for Sustainable Futures
+Technology and Innovation for Sustainable Futures

 The TRA Sustainable Futures researches institutional, science- and technology-based innovations in the field of sustainability.